BEING CONTENT IN AN OVERSTUFFED WORLD

 - Whether you need to increase nourishing activities, or detox from the ones that are making you stuffed, remember that you have to make yourself priority #1 if you want to show up fully for others.
 So no guilt, no drama, no shame . . . just tuning in, and making the best possible decisions for yourself.

 YOUR PROFESSIONAL LIFE

 - The first step here is creating a vision and plan for what you want to achieve in your business in the year ahead.
 Building a thriving yoga, fitness, or health coaching business should be a fun (albeit not effortless) endeavor!
 So if developing a strategic vision feels overwhelming, I encourage you to get support for this “Part 1” task (visit my 1-on-1 coaching page to learn more about how I might be able to help you).

 - Then you will check in with the same questions you asked yourself in the “Personal” section above, but using your business as the focal point.

-- “What does my business need less of right now in order reach my 2019 goals?”
+- “What does my business need less of right now in order reach my goals for next year?”

 - Complete honesty is imperative here!
 You might feel like you are unbelievably busy all the time, working your hardest, and yet be shocked to realize that 75% of your time is spent on activities that aren’t actually moving you toward your goals.